optimumsec/the-complete-guide-to-securing-web3-projects/best-practices/external-security-reviews.md

    - **Specification Mismatch Issues**.
    - **Specification Design Issues**.
    The better your documentation explains the intended behavior, the easier it is for researchers to catch when the code deviates from that behavior.

+---

+### Post Review Actions

+Once the security review is complete, the work doesn’t end.
+The findings from the review must be acted upon promptly and thoroughly to ensure the smart contract is secure before deployment.
+Below are key actions to take after receiving the audit report:

+1. **Add Regression Tests After Fixing Vulnerabilities**
+   Whether a vulnerability is found during a security review or after deployment, it's important to write a test that simulates the exploit attempt and verifies it fails (reverts) after the fix.
+This helps:
+   - Prevent future regressions of the same vulnerability.
+   - Document the exploit in a reproducible and testable way.
+   - Strengthen long-term security through test coverage.
+   ⚠️ **Limitation**: These tests typically cover only one exploit path.
+Variations may still exist that trigger the same underlying flaw.
+   ✅ **Recommendations to Strengthen This Practice**:
+   - Generalize the test to detect similar exploit vectors.
+   - Write invariant tests to enforce critical safety conditions across a wide input space.
+   - Use property-based fuzzing tools to explore unseen inputs.
+   - Document assumptions (e.g., actor roles, balances, states) within the test.
+   This layered approach helps secure the fix and future-proofs the protocol against regressions of the same bug class.

+2. **Plan Sufficient Buffer Time**
+   The development team needs to allocate enough buffer time for:
+   - Fixing any issues identified during the review.
+   - Re-reviewing those fixes by the security researchers to confirm they are effective.
+   - Accommodating any “last-minute” changes that may affect core logic.
+   In other words: Don’t schedule a mainnet launch the day after your security review ends.
+Security reviews aren’t a checkbox.
+They’re an iterative process, and the timeline should reflect that.

+3. **Update Documentation**
+   After implementing fixes, update the project documentation to reflect any changes made to the codebase.
+This includes:
+   - Revising specifications to align with the updated code.
+   - Documenting new assumptions or invariants introduced during fixes.
+   - Clarifying any modified business logic or contract interactions.
+   Accurate and up-to-date documentation ensures that future developers and auditors can understand the codebase and its intended behavior.

+4. **Conduct a Final Testnet Deployment**
+   Before deploying to mainnet, perform a comprehensive testnet deployment that mirrors the mainnet environment as closely as possible.
+This should include:
+   - Running all tests (unit, integration, fork-based, and fuzz tests) in the testnet environment.
+   - Simulating real-world interactions, such as token minting, transfers, and governance calls.
+   - Verifying that deployment scripts and configurations work as expected.
+   This step helps catch any deployment-specific issues that might not have been evident during development or review.

+5. **Communicate Fixes to Stakeholders**
+   If your project involves external stakeholders (e.g., investors, users, or partners), communicate the outcomes of the security review and the steps taken to address vulnerabilities.
+Transparency builds trust and demonstrates a commitment to security.
+Provide a high-level summary of:
+   - The types of issues found (without exposing sensitive details).
+   - The fixes implemented.
+   - Any additional measures (e.g., new tests or monitoring) to ensure ongoing security.